geekyorion/gradient_code/README.md

 ### `npm run dev`

-Runs the app in the development mode
+Runs the app in the development mode <br />
 This is used to deploy the app on heroku platform

 ### `npm start`